ibm-cloud-docs/solution-tutorials/solution-template.md

   This is a tip.
   {:tip}

-2. Keep each steps as short as possible.
+2. Keep each step as short as possible.
 3. Do not use blank lines between steps except for tips or images.
 3. *Avoid* really long lines like this one explaining a concept inside of a step.
 Do not offer optional steps or FYI inside steps. *Avoid* using "You can do ...".
 Be perscriptive and tell them exactly what to do succinctly, like a lab.
 4. Do not use "I" or "We will".